msaarthak28/Data-Analyzer/README.md

 ## Deployment

-The API's are deployed at [Data Analyzer API's](https://data-analyzer-28a33d21fbe6.herokuapp.com/) This project is deployed and accessible at [Data Analyzer](https://data-analyzer-ui-c275ac72c028.herokuapp.com/).
+- The API's are deployed at [Data Analyzer API's](https://data-analyzer-28a33d21fbe6.herokuapp.com/)
+- The complete project is deployed and accessible at [Data Analyzer](https://data-analyzer-ui-c275ac72c028.herokuapp.com/).

 ## Usage